andreped/super-ml-pets/README.md

 On both Ubuntu and macOS, it might require sudo permissions to run deployment.
 This has to do with keyboard events not being able to be recognized without sudo rights.
 On Windows, administrative rights is **not needed**.
 For more information, see [here](https://pynput.readthedocs.io/en/latest/limitations.html).

-On macOS, when you are downloading the models (.zip files) from Releases, they might be unzipped automatically.
-This is **bad**.
-To fix this, disable the "Open safe opening of files" in the Safari Preferences.
+On macOS, when you are downloading the models (.zip files) from [Releases](https://github.com/andreped/super-ml-pets/releases), they might be unzipped automatically.
+This is **bad** as the model extension is `.zip`.
+To fix this, disable the `Open safe files after downloading` in the Safari Preferences (see [here](https://www.lifewire.com/disable-open-safe-files-after-downloading-in-safari-446562) for more information).

-If deployment fails to start (do any movements with the mouse or act), it may be because your screen resolution differ from the expected resolution.
+If deployment fails to start (no mouse movements or events), it may be because your screen resolution differ from the expected resolution.
 The current machine vision system expects the screen resolution to be `1920x1080`.
 Please, adjust the resolution to this.
 This will be fixed in the future.

 </details>